TokenTiming: A Dynamic Alignment Method for Universal Speculative Decoding Model Pairs: Experiments

 \subsubsection{Approaching Homogeneous-Vocabulary SD Acceleration}

 \paragraph{\textit{Comparable Performance to Homogeneous-Vocabulary SOTA.}} As shown in Fig. \ref{fig:sota}, on 7B-target model, the best homogeneous-vocabulary SD method (EAGLE-3) reaches 2.58× speed-up, while the strongest heterogeneous-vocabulary baseline (TLI) peaks at 1.32×.
-TokenTiming with opt-350m closes this gap to 1.80×, only 0.78× away from EAGLE-3.
-On 33B-target model the trend is identical: TokenTiming-opt-350m delivers 2.27×, which is within 0.44× of EAGLE-3 (2.71×) and already surpasses Medusa (1.71×) and EAGLE-1 (2.21×).
+TokenTiming with OPT-350M closes this gap to 1.80×, only 0.78× away from EAGLE-3.
+On 33B-target model the trend is identical: TokenTiming-OPT-350M delivers 2.27×, which is within 0.44× of EAGLE-3 (2.71×) and already surpasses Medusa (1.71×) and EAGLE-1 (2.21×).

-\paragraph{\textit{More Draft Model Choices without Re-training.}} Medusa / EAGLE require extra parameters integrated into the target model or costly draft-head re-training when the target is switched.
-TokenTiming is plug-and-play: any off-the-shelf 68m–350m model can be used while instantaneously yields 1.05×–2.27× speed-up across four diverse draft models, demonstrating the flexibility that homogeneous-vocabulary SOTA cannot provide.
+\paragraph{\textit{More Draft Model Choices without Re-training.}} Medusa/EAGLE requires extra parameters integrated into the target model or costly draft-head re-training when the target is switched.
+TokenTiming is plug-and-play: any off-the-shelf 68M–350M model can be used while instantaneously yielding 1.05×–2.27× speed-up across four diverse draft models, demonstrating the flexibility that homogeneous-vocabulary SOTA cannot provide.